NEW YORK--(BUSINESS WIRE)--

 - adjusted EBITDA excludes depreciation and amortization expense and, although these are non-cash expenses, the assets being depreciated may have to be replaced in the future;

-- adjusted EBITDA excludes other income, as other income represents a non-cash fair market value adjustment relating to convertible notes;
+- adjusted EBITDA excludes other expense, as other expense represents a one-time loss on the extinguishment of convertible notes;

 - adjusted EBITDA does not reflect interest expense, or the cash requirements necessary to service interest, which reduces cash available to us;